-BiomedE 561.
+BIOMEDE 561.
 Biological Micro-and Nanotechnology

-Prerequisite: Biology 172, Intro Physics and Chemistry, senior standing or permission of instructor.
+Prerequisite: Biol 172 or 174, Intro Physics and Chemistry, senior standing or permission of instructor.
 I (3 credits)

 Many life processes occur at small size-scales.
 This course covers scaling laws, biological solutions to coping with or taking advantage of small size, micro- and nanofabrication techniques, biochemistry, and biomedical applications (genomics, proteomics, cell biology, diagnostics, etc.).
 There is an emphasis on micro fluidics, surface science, and non-traditional fabrication techniques.